The Mid-sphere Cousin of the Medial Axis Transform: Pairing of Critical Points

 the \emph{pre-meditation} and \emph{post-meditation} of the Faustian interchange, in which $r = \Edist{x}{b} = \Edist{x}{c}$, $a$ is the first point of the second component of $X \setminus \{b,c\}$ encountered by the growing sphere centered at $x$, and $d$ is the last point of the first component of $M \setminus \mu$ encountered by that sphere.
+We will return to these notions when we discuss the pruning on the mid-sphere axis in the next section.